awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-console.md

 1. Choose **Run**\.

 1. In the **Command ID** page, in the **Targets and outputs** area, select the button next to the ID of an instance where you ran the command, and then choose **View output**\.
-Verify that the output of the command is the value you provided for the parameter, such as `My1stParameter`\.
+Verify that the output of the command is the value you provided for the parameter, such as **This is my first parameter**\.